San Jose Earthquakes: Return to MLS

 In 2008, England's Darren Huckerby, the MLS Newcomer of the Year and Ireland's Ronnie O'Brien, who made 28 appearances for the Earthquakes, helped anchor the offense, combining for 10 goals and 10 assists.
 Both played a key part of the team's nine-game unbeaten streak that saw San Jose push towards a playoff berth.
-They also failed to qualify for the U.S Open Cup, losing to Real Salt Lake 4–0 in the first round of qualifying.
+They also failed to qualify for the U.S. Open Cup, losing to Real Salt Lake 4–0 in the first round of qualifying.
+In October the Earthquakes signed a partnership agreement with English Premier League club Tottenham Hotspur.

 On January 27, 2009, Amway Global signed a three-year deal with the Earthquakes to become the team's official jersey sponsor.
-The club made an historic trade on June 9, 2009, when they acquired Chris Wondolowski from Houston.
+The club made a historic trade on June 9, 2009, when they acquired Chris Wondolowski from Houston.

 The Quakes missed out on the playoffs for a second consecutive season in 2009 but looked to build on a solid second half of the year, which saw them go 4–4–4 following the All-Star Break.
 The Earthquakes finished in 14th place and failed to qualify for the playoffs.
 The Earthquakes also failed to qualify for the U.S. Open Cup, losing to New York Red Bulls on April 29, 2–1.

 In 2010, the San Jose Earthquakes qualified for the playoffs as the West's No. 6 seed with 46 points.
 In the 2010 MLS playoffs, they were matched up with the No. 1 seeded New York Red Bulls.
 After losing the first game by a score of 1–0, the Earthquakes defeated the Red Bulls in the second game by a score of 3–1 to win the aggregate, 3–2, and upset New York.
 In the single-elimination semi-final match against the Colorado Rapids, at Colorado, the Quakes suffered a 1–0 defeat.

 In 2011, the San Jose Earthquakes missed the playoffs after they finished seventh in the west and fourteenth in all of MLS.